KRohilla/Diabetes-Prediction-System-using-ML/README.md

 Data preprocessing involves handling any missing values, normalizing the data, and splitting it into training and testing sets.

 <br><strong> Feature Selection</strong> <br>
-Selecting the most relevant features from the dataset is crucial for improving the model's accuracy.
-This can <br>
+Selecting the most relevant features from the dataset is crucial for improving the model's accuracy.<br>
 The features used in the prediction model include: <br>
 Pregnancies: Number of pregnancies. <br>
 Glucose: Plasma glucose concentration. <br>